Assassination of Ivan Stambolić: Relationship with Slobodan Milošević

 In the amended indictment of Slobodan Milošević at the international criminal tribunal for the former Yugoslavia, it is clear that Milošević was prosecuted for ordering both the killings, one successful, one not.
 What led to this, his differences with his previous mentor and the circumstances of their relationship are essential in detailing why he was assassinated.

 The bedrock of the conflict with Milošević was that Stambolić always remained a true Yugoslav.
 On many occasions Stambolić was seen to show negative sentiments towards the rising "nationalist" ideology, in many instances warning of the dangers.
 As an authoritarian leader Milošević had his pathway clear cut.
 His personal deficiencies, were seen to be too large to mend this rift between them.
 Milošević now saw his former companion now the ultimate adversary in the Serbian political field.

 It is said that since being ousted by former Milošević that Stambolić's political career was over, yet it is clear his journey was not complete.
 Stambolić was always considered more than a "sidelined" Serbian intellectual and politician.
 Despite this the Stambolić family claimed he no longer had any enemies of any sort.
 Slobodan Milošević first rose to power during the time frame of the Stambolić presidency, and then was ousted by him.

 Yugoslav communist revolutionary Josip Broz Tito was the president of Yugoslavia from 14 January 1953 until his death on 4 May 1980.
 He was an extremely strong leader who many thought responsible for holding the ethnically diverse nations of Yugoslavia together for his 27-year term as president.
 Kosovo, an area populated by mostly Kosovar Albanians with a minority of Serbians, was getting more and more contentious since the death of Tito.
-The years from 1980-1986 involved Kosovo Albanian riots, the desecration of Serbian Orthodox architecture and graveyards.
+The years from 1980 to 1986 involved Kosovo Albanian riots, the desecration of Serbian Orthodox architecture and graveyards.
 In reaction to this Stambolić sent Milošević to quell the ever-growing unrest in Tito's absence.
 This was probably the first sign of a rift in their ideologies.
 No matter what, the Serbs were going to seek to stay in the region.
 In his speech at Kosovo Polje, Milošević delivered a much different message than Stambolić's desire to bring the region together.
 Milošević's perspective was fiercely nationalist, who ended his speech with: